 The Subdistrict is part of the District.
 The Subdistrict was established to receive tax revenues from the tax collector's office and to pay for history museum services provided to benefit the public.
 The District tax generated revenue is subject to annual review and approval.
-In 1988, the Subdistrict and the Museum entered into a contract, which after renegotiation in the fall of 2012, and amendment on November 13, 2013, renews for one year each December 31, unless the Subdistrict, upon recommendation of its committee on renewal, votes not to renew the contract.
-Upon giving written notice of its intent not to renew the contract, the Subdistrict and the Museum are required to meet for a period of six months to resolve their differences.
+In 1988, the Subdistrict and MHS entered into a contract, which, after renegotiation in the fall of 2012, had been subsequently amended on November 13, 2013, December 15, 2015, and December 20, 2018.
+The Fourth Amended and Restated Operating Agreement renews for one year each December 31, unless the Subdistrict, upon recommendation of its committee on renewal, votes not to renew the contract.
+Upon giving written notice of its intent not to renew the contract, the Subdistrict and MHS are required to meet for a period of six months to resolve their differences.
 If those differences are not resolved, the contract terminates at the end of the calendar year in which such final determination is made.
-The contract provides for history museum facilities and services to be provided to the public by the Museum in exchange for compensation from the Subdistrict.
+The contract provides for history museum facilities and services to be provided to the public by MHS in exchange for compensation from the Subdistrict.
 The public support under this contract is determined each year based upon an annual budget.
-The Agreement created new joint budget and executive compensation committees composed of equal numbers of trustees from the Museum and the Subdistrict.
-The contract also requires Subdistrict approval for the purchase of any real estate, or an expenditure of an amount in excess of \$10,000, if not previously approved in the annual budget.
-The Museum shall comply with the provisions of the Open Meeting Law, sections 610.010 et. al., as from time to time amended.

-(6) Employee Benefit Plans
+6. Employee Benefit Plans

-The Museum has a defined contribution plan for all employees with at least two years of service.
-The plan provides for the Museum to contribute 5% of the participants' salaries with no employee contributions permitted.
-The Museum also has a 403(b) salary reduction plan, which provides for the Museum to match employee contributions at the maximum of \$500 or 1% of annual participants' salaries.
-Plan expenses were \$287,056 for the Museum for the year ended December 31, 2013.
+MHS has a defined contribution plan for all employees with at least two years of service.
+The plan provides for MHS to contribute 5% of the participants' salaries with no employee contributions permitted.
+MHS also has a 403(b) salary reduction plan, which provides for MHS to match employee contributions at the maximum of \$500 or 1% of annual participants' salaries.
+Plan expenses were \$391,954 for MHS for the year ended December 31, 2019.

-(7) Employee Deferred Compensation Plans
+7. Employee Deferred Compensation Plans

-The Museum maintains a voluntary 457(b) Plan for employees who wish to defer a portion of their salary to future years.
+MHS maintains a voluntary 457(b) Plan for employees who wish to defer a portion of their salary to future years.
 The investment is presented in the financial statements as a non-current asset and liability.
-The value of this plan asset was \$496,281 at December 31, 2013.
+The value of this plan asset was \$518,073 at December 31, 2019.

-(8) Commitments
+8. Commitments

-At December 31, 2013 the Museum was committed for certain equipment under noncancelable operating and certain warehouse and temporary storage leases which expire at various dates through 2018.
-Additionally, the Museum leases the Missouri History Museum and the Library and Research Center from the Subdistrict.
-The lease agreement for these facilities is coterminous with the term of the Agreement the Museum has with the Subdistrict to provide history museum services.
+At December 31, 2019, MHS was committed for certain equipment under noncancellable operating and certain warehouse and temporary storage leases which expire at various dates through 2023.
+Additionally, MHS leases the Missouri History Museum and the Library and Research Center from the Subdistrict.
+The lease agreement for these facilities is coterminous with the term of the Agreement MHS has with the Subdistrict to provide history museum services.
 This agreement renews on December 31 each year.
 The annual lease payment is \$10 for each facility.
 The following is a schedule by years of future minimum rental payments required under these leases: